cleanzr/dblink/docs/guide.md

 Mac and Linux in the sbt [documentation](https://www.scala-sbt.org/1.x/docs/Setup.html).

-Once you've installed sbt, get the source code from GitHub:
+Once you've installed sbt, get the dblink source code from GitHub:
 ```bash
 $ git clone git@github.com:ngmarchant/dblink.git
 ```
-Then change into the dblink directory and run build the package
+Then change into the dblink directory and build the package
 ```bash
 $ cd dblink
 $ sbt assembly